Critical Considerations University Faculty Can Make with their Finances

 Categories

 1. Save for retirement: This is very simple but important.
 Most university faculty have some retirement program.
-Faculty typically are late savers for retirement since they can spend upwards of 8-10 years in college.
+Faculty typically are late savers for retirement since they can spend 8-10 years in college.
 Retirement could be in the form of a pension, which provides lifetime income in retirement, or a defined contribution plan such as a 403(b), similar to a 401(k) in the private sector.
-Most universities provide a percent match to the faculty members' contribution.
-For example, up to age 50, you can contribute up to $19,500 per year in 2021 into a 403(b) plan, and part of this could get a match.
-If you are lucky enough to have a pension, you can save additional money in a defined contribution plan such as a 403(b) or 457 available with your university and/or open an IRA.
+Most universities provide a percent match to the faculty member's contribution.
+For example, up to age 50, you can contribute up to $22,500 per year in 2023 into a 403(b) plan, and part of this could get a match.
+Suppose you are lucky enough to have a pension.
+In that case, you can save additional money in a defined contribution plan such as a 403(b) or 457 available with your university and/or open a Roth IRA.
 Just don't save the minimum for your retirement.
-It is essential to be an active saver and save around 20% of your gross income for retirement and other long-term goals.
+Being an active saver and saving around 20% of your gross income for retirement and other long-term goals is essential.

 *This content is developed from sources believed to be providing accurate information.
-The information provided is not written or intended as tax or legal advice and may not be relied on to avoid any Federal Government tax penalties.
+The information provided is not written or intended as tax or legal advice and may not be relied on to avoid Federal Government tax penalties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.
-Individuals involved in the estate planning process should work with an estate planning team, including their own personal legal or tax counsel.
+Individuals involved in estate planning should work with an estate planning team, including their legal or tax counsel.
 Neither the information presented nor any opinion expressed constitutes a representation of a specific investment or the purchase or sale of any securities.
 Asset allocation and diversification do not ensure a profit or protect against loss in declining markets.

 At Chris Reddick Financial Planning, we Educate you about your personal finances, Inspire you to make meaningful change, and help you Achieve your short- and long-term financial goals.
 Learn more about the movement at https://www.chrisreddickfp.com/